mhnaufal/mail-message-queue/README.md

 Sender send a message and put it inside queue, then the receiver will receive the message by taking out the message from the queue.
 If there are multiple receivers, the message will be distributed equally (Round-Robin dispatching)

+**Routing key** = The label (routing key) describes the payload and the RabbitMQ messaging system uses this to determine **who will receive a copy of your message**

+The routing key is a message attribute the exchange looks at when deciding how to route the message to queues (depending on exchange type).

+A message goes to the queue(s) with the binding key that exactly matches the routing key of the message.

 ### Worker Queue

 Prevent from resource-intensive task by having a queue to schedule the task for later.